Kartikjain75/pathfinding-visualizer/README.md

 - Step-by-step **Replay Mode**

 ---

-🤝 Contributing
+🛠️ Contributing

 Pull requests are welcome!
-If you have ideas for new algorithms or UI improvements, feel free to fork this repo and submit a PR.
+If you have ideas for new algorithms or UI improvements, feel free to fork this repository and submit a PR.

-🧑‍💻 Author
+👨‍💻 Author

 Kartik Jain
 📧 jainkartik154@gmail.com

 🌐 GitHub – Kartikjain75

-⭐ Acknowledgements
+🌟 Acknowledgements

-Inspired by various visualizers built in Python and JavaScript
+Inspired by various visualizers built in Python and JavaScript.

-Built with 💖 using Pygame
+Built with 💖 using Pygame.

-Special thanks to the open-source community for learning resources
+Special thanks to the open-source community for their amazing learning resources.

-🏁 License
+🧾 License

-This project is open-sourced under the MIT License — feel free to use and modify it.
+This project is open-sourced under the MIT License — feel free to use, modify, and distribute it.

-💫 Show Some Love

-If you like this project, give it a ⭐ on GitHub — it helps others find it too!